 Traveling east on Highway 14 from Fishing Bridge you will encounter a number of good views of the Lake as well as plenty of wildlife including an area frequented by several popular Yellowstone grizzly bears.

-If you have time take the easy Storm Point Trail by Indian Pond as it will take you to a point with very good photographic potential.
+If you have time take the easy Storm Point Trail by Indian Pond as it will take you to a point by the lake with very good photographic potential.

 Fishing Bridge South to West Thumb Geyser Basin